geertj/gruvi/docs/index.rst

 Gruvi is a network library for Python.
 It combines the efficiencies of event-based I/O with a sequential programming model.
-Gruvi uses libuv_ (via pyuv_) as the underlying high-performance event-based I/O layer, and coroutines based on greenlets_ to create a traditional sequential programming model on top of the evented I/O callback API.
+Gruvi uses libuv_ (via pyuv_) as the underlying high-performance event-based I/O layer, and coroutines based on fibers_ to create a traditional sequential programming model on top of the evented I/O callback API.

 Gruvi comes with batteries included.
 It has out of the box support for SSL,